zowe/docs-site/docs/troubleshoot/upgrade-zowe-no-downtime.md

 - Zowe is installed in a single shared zFS.
 - Zowe is configured in high availability mode with a sysplex distributor and two instances (A and B).
 - The upgraded instance will replace one of the existing instances.
 (For the purposes of this procedure the replaced instance is instance B.)
-- Instances A and B run Zowe 2.4.0.
+- Instances A and B run the same Zowe version.
-- The upgraded instance is intended to run a newer minor version (i.e. 2.10.0).

 ## Requirements